pfenninglab/halLiftover-postprocessing/README.md

 ## Additional Utilities
+* halper_map_peak_orthologs.sh: Runs halLiftover and then orthlogFind.py, essentially doing steps 1-4 of "Example Run of Halper" in one step
 * makeRunHalLiftoverSingleBedScript.py: Makes a script that will run halLiftover on a single file and map the regions in it to a list of species
 * makeRunHalLiftoverScript.py: Makes a script that will run halLiftover on a list of files and map the regions in each file to a list of species
 * makeOrthologFindSingleBedScript.py: Makes a script that will run orthologFind.py on a list of target, summit file combinations for a single query file